Sappho 96: Poem

 The poem is composed in three-line stanzas based on glyconic cola, made up of a creticus, three glyconics, and a bacchius, the same metre as Sappho 95.
 Though written over three lines, these stanzas are made up of a single verse without a metrical break, in several cases with words split over two lines.
 Based on its meter, the poem was probably included in the fifth book of the Alexandrian edition of Sappho's poetry.
 Sappho 96 was likely composed to be sung by a chorus.

-The first seven stanzas of Sappho 96 describe an imaginary scene of an unnamed Lydian woman remembering Atthis and being struck by grief.
+The first seven stanzas of Sappho 96 describe an imaginary scene of a Lydian woman remembering Atthis and being struck by grief.
 The poem is addressed to an unnamed "you", probably Atthis.
+Some scholars, starting with Wilamowitz, have reconstructed lines 4–5 as naming the Lydian girl "Arignota"; alternatively the name might be in the vocative, in which case Arignota would instead be the addressee of the poem.
 The remainder of the fragment discusses more generally the foolishness of attempting to compare human and divine beauty.

 As in Sappho 16 and Sappho 94, memory is a major theme of fragment 96.
 The setting and the emotion of the poem are both similar to Sappho 94, though unlike Sappho 94, which focuses on the relationship between the narrator and the woman who has left, in this poem the focus is on the relationship of the woman who has left with the others who have been left.

 Much of the surviving text of the poem is occupied by an extended simile which compares the Lydian woman to the "rosy-fingered moon".
 This is an adaptation of the common Homeric epithet "rosy-fingered Dawn".
+Margaret Williamson interprets this metaphor as presenting the Lydian woman as a goddess.